-The insurer will pay monthly benefits directly to you with a maximum payment of 85% of Pre-Disability Salary (less any offsets), where 75% is paid as income to you and 10% is paid as a superannuation contribution (directly to your Super Savings - Corporate Accumulation account).
+The insurer will pay monthly benefits directly to you with a maximum payment of 75% of Pre-Disability Salary (less any offsets).
 Generally Income Protection benefit payments are taxable income and subject to Pay As You Go (PAYG) tax.
 If applicable, an income statement will be issued by the insurer at the end of the financial year.